BlackCAT-CubeSat/n2o4/README.md

 See [USING.md](USING.md) for how to set everything up to use `n2o4` (and Rust in general) in your cFS application.

+Also, take a look at [a sample app] demonstrating the use of `n2o4`.

 ## <span id="contrib" />Contributing

 * Found a bug or have a feature request?